Ilia1S/BMP-processing/README.md

  In English

- Discription of the console application
+ Description of the console application

  1) The programm takes three arguments as input: the name of input file, the name of output file and rotation value (a number from 0 to 3).
  2) Reads input file.